RoySegall/gizra.com/app/_posts/2016-10-21-thoughts-about-training.md

 ---
-title: "Are they playing Rugby in the meeting room?
-Thoughts on setting up a training program."
+title: "Play Rugby in the meeting room?
+Thoughts about employee training program"

 tags:
   - The Gizra Way